-The first phase of the PTHB programme managed changes to South Powys emergency flows to Prince Charles Hospital and was closed with lessons identified and reasonable assurance through audit; the second phase of the programme is in place in relation to consultant led matemity and neonatal services.
+The first phase of the PTHB programme managed changes to South Powys emergency flows to Prince Charles Hospital and was closed with lessons identified and reasonable assurance through audit; the second phase of the programme is in place in relation to consultant led maternity and neonatal services.
 No decision in relation to the timing of strategic pathway changes for existing flows has yet been made, but monitoring of existing pathways, assurance and readiness assessment continuing.
 The CEO led Renewal Strategic Portfolio Board is in place.
 Each of the programmes has an Executive lead, an approved PID, a Programme Board, a programme plan, a portfolio risk register and highlight reporting.
 An external audit review is underway.
-Programme swere suspended during December and January due to mass vaccination and Omicron with some staff redeployed during that period.
+Programmes were suspended during December and January due to mass vaccination and Omicron with some staff redeployed during that period.
 In-sourcing underway.
-Work on the diagnostics strategv initiated.
+Work on the diagnostics strategy initiated.
 GIRTH Review undertaken, which will support orthopaedic pathway redesign.
 Patient Liaison Team in place with over 3,500 patients contacted and wellbeing information available.
 Analysis to support frailty and community model redesign underway.
 Cancer clinical lead in place.
 Cancer tracker and PTHB Harm Review Panel established.
 Access to FIT testing for patients with suspected bowel cancer in place.
 Respiratory backlogs reduced through a strengthened Powys MDT approach.
 Sleep Clinic pathway developed.
 Drive through spirometry pilot completed.
 Community cardiology business case developed.
 Value Based Health Care Programme in place.
 PTHB has re-established participation in the Hereford and Worcestershire Stroke Programme and updated the programme for Wales.
 Partnership mechanisms are in place in key areas of work including joint oversight and leadership of Test, Trace and Protect; Care Homes; and Unscheduled Care.
-The RPB and PSB are re-established and commenced recovery planning and a set of population assessments required wiring 2021-2022 a Future Fit.
-IMPROVEMENT ACTIONS TO BE TAKEN FORWARD IN 2022-2023: Provide robust management of and response to the system planning arrangements in Shropshire, Telford and Wrekin including the development of the ICS (Integrated Care System)
+The RPB and PSB are re-established participation in the Hereford and Worcestershire Stroke Programme of work across partners.
+IMPROVEMENT ACTIONS TO BE TAKEN FORWARD IN 2022-2023: Provide robust management of and response to the system 25000 21000 21000 planning arrangements in Shropshire, Telford and Wrekin including the development of the ICS (Integrated Care System) × 137 and the Future Fit Programme / Shrewsbury and Telford Hospital NHS Trust Continuous monitoring of impact as Hywel Dda UHB's strategic plans are refreshed and reframed - the programme formerly called Transforming Clinical Services is now incorporated into engagement plans for 'Building a healthier future after COVID- 19' with engagement planned for 2021 Provide robust management of engagement and response to the system planning arrangements in Herefordshire and Worcestershire including the development of the Integrated Care System (building on their Sustainability and Transformation Plan) and Stroke programme Take forward Phase 2 of the South Powys Programme, including monitoring existing maternity and neonatal pathways until the timing of a strategic pathway change can be recommended to the PTHB Board.
+Robustly manage the response and engagement with external service change programmes and developments as they arise during the year As a member of the MWJC for Health and Care, support delivery of the agreed Action Plan North Powys Programme: - Programme Business Case - achieve WG Ministerial approval Strategic Outline Cases - Approve final drafts, followed by internal and WG approval of (Q4 and Q1).
+Confirm governance arrangements for next phase of work including identified leads and ensure alignment to the portfolio of renewal priority programmes.
+Implement Plan for 2022-2023 Secure funding via Regional Integration Fund Proposal and Approve AFC Business Cases Implement the Renewal Portfolio of Programmes including: a.
+Frailty and the Community Model b.
+Diagnostics, Ambulatory and Planned Care c.
+Children and Young People d.
+Breathe-Well (Respiratory) e.
+Cancer f.
+Circulatory g.
+Mental Health Ensure plan for the renewal priorities for the next three years embedded within the IMTP.